UML Diagram in Software Engineering: Types, Uses, and Examples

 Tools for Creating UML Diagrams

 Unified Modeling Language (UML) diagrams, which are frequently used in software development to visually represent system architecture, design, and implementation, can be made with a variety of tools.
-Here are some well-liked resources for making UML diagrams:
+Here are some well-liked resources:

 • Lucidchart – This online diagramming tool is compatible with UML diagrams.